Work-Life and Career Flexibility

 Center for Mindfulness in Medicine, Health Care, and Society: The Center has pioneered the integration of mindfulness-based approaches in mainstream medicine and healthcare through patient care, research, academic medical and professional education.
 The Center includes the Stress Reduction Clinic – the oldest and largest academic medical center-based stress reduction program in the world.
 For more information see the Center website.

 Diversity and Inclusion: Diversity is inherent in University of Massachusetts Medical School’s mission to advance the health and well-being of the people of the Commonwealth and the world through pioneering education, research and health care delivery.
 As an institution, we are preparing tomorrow’s physicians, nurses and scientists to serve and relate to a multicultural society by increasing representation of minorities and women in student, faculty and staff positions, improving the cultural competence of our workforce through diversity education, and building an inclusive culture where we learn from our differences.
-For more information and for UMMS policies related to diversity and inclusion see the Diversity and Equal Opportunity Office website.
+For more information and for UMMS policies related to diversity and inclusion see the Diversity and Inclusion Office website.

 Dual Career Hires: Although UMMS currently does not have a formal policy for the hire of both partners, we actively seek opportunities for the partner of a faculty candidate during the recruitment process.